visforvali/ws297y/syllabus.md

 # Academic Integrity & Brain-Only Writing 🧠

 {: .warning }
 > You're responsible for following Pace's [Academic Integrity Code](https://www.pace.edu/sites/default/files/files/student-handbook/pace-university-academic-integrity-code.pdf){:target="_blank"}.
+Don't invent research data, lie about engaging with a text, fabricate a source, pass off another human's responses as your own, or use GenAI.
 In accordance with university policy, all violations of academic integrity will be reported to your academic adviser and the Academic Conduct Committee.

-Pace allows instructors to use their own GenAI/LLM policies. **I do not accept GenAI/LLM use for any reason in this class.**

-Do your own work.
+Writing *is* the process of thinking and learning, so do your own work!
 If you use sources, including the assigned texts, cite them whether you're paraphrasing (translating the text into your own voice) or quoting (using the text's words).
-Don't invent research data, lie about engaging with a text, fabricate a source, or pass off another human's or GenAI model's responses as your own.
+If a submission sounds "off" for any reason, and if you're unable to walk me through the writing choices you made and why (what you hoped to accomplish, how your thoughts and wordsmithing were supposed to get you there), then I'm unlikely to accept that submission for credit.

-## This Class &: Writing with(out) GenAI 🤖
+## Writing without GenAI 🤖

 {: .warning }
 > The use of GenAI for *any* purpose isn't permitted in this class.
-If you take that risk, you're responsible for necessary fact-checking, rewriting to fit the assignment's rhetorical context and genre, and providing attribution for all the sources GenAI is using.
 For reasons of copyright infringement, you may not upload material from this class (my materials or your peers' submissions) to GenAI models.

 Writing is thinking.
 Therefore, large language models (LLMs) and generative AI (GenAI) technologies have no place at any stage of the writing process.
 Writing is painstaking work we do to refine our ideas and communicate them to others.
 LLMs are designed to produce plausible sounding permutations of text, with no ideas or thought behind them.
 They violate academic integrity.
 They encourage delusion.
 They destroy the environment.
 They do all this to produce synthetic, mediocre text in the name of capitalistic imperatives.
 They reduce your capacity for thought, across human activity.
 They reduce human intentionality.

+If you take the risk of using GenAI, you need to effectively fact-check, rewrite to fit the assignment's rhetorical context and genre, and provide attribution for all the sources GenAI is using.

-Check out this full statement on [Writing with(out) AI](https://vyshalimanivannan.com/writing-without-ai/){:target="_blank"}.
+Check out the full [Writing without AI](https://vyshalimanivannan.com/writing-without-ai/){:target="_blank"} statement.

 # Writing Support @ Pace